slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 # 3.4 - Time

-## On past and memory
+## On past

 <!--
-> *"The past is never dead.
-It's not even past."
--- William Faulkner*

-- history books are on the history of power.
-- o q antes era rotina, hj é lembrança. never say goodbye because goodbye means going away and going awya means forgetting.
-- a historia muda. é uma questao de interpretação do que realmente aconteceu -->
+- history books are on the history of power. a historia muda. é uma questao de interpretação do que realmente aconteceu -->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."